 It’s not that easy to measure satisfaction – in the end, it’s just as if you set out to measure love or anger.
 Nevertheless, there are certain indicators that can give you at least the feel of your followers’ satisfaction, whether it’s growing, static, or decreasing.
 If you’re taking great care of your customers, their sentiment should be positive.
 Track the following metrics to assess customer satisfaction:

 - Response rate – this metric is there to show you the percentage of fan posts answered by profile admins.
 Make sure that your customers’ voice is heard by maximizing this number.

-- Response time – the closer to zero the better.
+- Response time – the closer to zero, the better.
 According to a study done by The Social Habit, 42% of consumers expect a response on social media within 60 minutes.
 Keep this in mind and make timely replies on social media a top priority.
-If during your performance audit you spotted that the customer care team is unable to meet the limits, think about growing the team, introducing a shift system, or implementing a chat bot for extra support support.
+If during your performance audit you spotted that the customer care team is unable to meet the limits, think about growing the team, introducing a shift system, or implementing a chatbot for extra support.

 - Loyalty – compare the number of your social followers with the past audited periods and see how it’s changed.
 Don’t only focus on gaining new fans but appreciate those who are already there.